What does a car title look like? — explained

 Car registrations are compulsory, and vital for the government to know who owns each vehicle.
 Government agencies use the information obtained from car registrations to enforce taxation and detect crimes.
 Driving without a car registration is illegal and can result in heavy fines and increased insurance rates.

 If you drive without a valid car registration, the police can penalize you.
 In the worst-case scenario, they can even impound the unregistered vehicle.
 Another difference between a car title and a car registration is that the former never expires.
+Because of all this confusion, many drivers wonder – can you sell a car without a title?

 Car titles only need a change when there’s a new owner.
 However, car registrations expire, and they require renewal for the car to keep running on the roads.